gordielachance/pinterest-importer/readme.txt

 * Nice GUI
 * Get pins from public boards, secret boards, and likes
-* Set import options for each of your boards (which category to use, etc)
+* Supports both image & video pins; and set corresponding post format
 * Import original HD images from pins
+* Can be used on an ongoing basis : pins will not be imported several times
 * Set pin creation date as post date
-* Supports both image & video pins; and set corresponding post format
-* Handles hashtags,which are converted to post tags
+* Handles hashtags, which are converted to post tags
-* May be run several times as existing pins will not be imported again
-* Save the original Pin informations (pin ID, source, etc) as post metas (with prefix _pinterest-)
+* Keep the original pin informations (pin ID, source, etc) attached to the post (stored as post metas)

 = Donate! =
 It truly took me a LOT of time to code this plugin.